kristofferkjeldby/SitecoreJobViewer/README.md

 *Job states*

-Per default, SitecoreJobViewer will only display jobs with the states RUNNING, FINISHED AND QUEUED.
-Sitecore has a few more job states that is ignored per default (UNKNOWN, ABORTED, ABORTREQUESTED, INITIALIZING).
+Per default, SitecoreJobViewer will only display jobs with the states `RUNNING`, `FINISHED` and `QUEUED`.

+Sitecore has a few more job states that is ignored per default (`UNKNOWN`, `ABORTED`, `ABORTREQUESTED`, `INITIALIZING`).
 To display these, you need to add the job states to the `Colors` dictionary in the `Constants.cs` file, and select the colors with the user interface should use to display these job states.

 ## Read more